Sebastianhju/Runeterra-5e/Items/Rares.md

 - A fully stacked Spellthiev's Edge
 - Dagger

-**True Ice**: Your first damaging each combat deals 2d6 additional cold damage and gives you gold equal to two times the damage dealt.
+**True Ice**: The first time you deal damage each combat you deal 2d6 additional cold damage and gives you gold equal to two times the total damage dealt.

 **Warding**: As an action, you can place down a stealth ward.
 You can do this a number of times equal to your proficiency bonus before finishing a long rest